 |Massaman Curry with plain rice.
 See the presentation?|

 After this and some more shopping, I started to hike towards the cottage.
 I was burned in the sun and was in pain.
 But it was all worth!
 This place is probably my favourite place in Thailand.
 Please take me back!

 We retired to our cottages to catch up some sleep.
 In the evening we decided to explore the beach party scenes.
 Though none of us was in a mood to have a wild party or anything but then again, when in Roman, do as the Romans do!

 It was wilder than I expected and I certainly had some bizarre experiences of my life there!
 I don’t like the idea of doing hazardous stuff, like playing with fire, when under the effect of any drug.
 But I did enjoy my stay at these parties – not to mention, super short stays!

 |It has everything chocolaty – sauces, spreads, sprinkles.|

 That is how the night ended.
 Sweet ending indeed!

 The next morning was about watching the sunrise.
 I was not expecting something amazing because yes, I have seen too many beach sunrises.

-Just when I thought that I was done with the beauty of Phi Phi, this group of island proved me wrong.
+Just when I thought that I was done with the beauty of Phi Phi, this group of the island proved me wrong.